Consolidated theory of fluid thermodiffusion: Inverting the constitutive laws

 Sometimes it may be of interest to calculate $\textbf{M}$ given an $\textbf{L}^{\psi}$, as discussed by Monroe and Newman in a specific case \cite{MONROE20094804}.
 This can be accomplished generally by augmenting the singular matrix $\textbf{L}^{\psi}$ to make

 again with $\gamma > 0$.
 Then, similar to the process given above, one can pass into a limit to get

-The $\textbf{M}$ form may be preferable when reporting experimental measurements, since it is independent of the convective velocity used for data processing.
-Although there exist many legitimate $\textbf{L}^{\psi}$ matrices, there is just one valid choice of $\textbf{M}$ for a proper set of diffusion driving forces.
+The $\textbf{M}$ form may be preferable when reporting experimental measurements, since it is independent of the convective velocity used for data processing; the $\textbf{L}^{\psi}$ form, however, provides alternative routes for physical interpretation \cite{Shapiro}.
+Nevertheless, one should bear in mind that although there exist many legitimate $\textbf{L}^{\psi}$ matrices, there is just one valid choice of $\textbf{M}$ for a proper set of diffusion driving forces.